reighlan/zombies/memory-bank/architecture.md

 - Physics calculations
 - Win condition checking

+#### `server/index.js`
+Main server entry point that:
+- Sets up Express for HTTP handling
+- Creates and configures the Colyseus server
+- Defines the GameRoom class with event handlers (onCreate, onJoin, onLeave, onMessage)
+- Registers the game room with Colyseus
+- Configures static file serving
+- Starts the server on port 2567

 ### `shared/`
 Contains code shared between client and server:
 - Schema definitions for state synchronization
 - Constants and configuration
 - Utility functions for common operations

+#### `shared/PlayerSchema.js`
+Defines the data structure for player entities:
+- Uses Colyseus Schema system for efficient state synchronization
+- Contains player position (x, z), team affiliation, and unique identifier
+- Provides type definitions for each property to ensure data integrity
+- Acts as the contract between server and client for player data representation

 ## Design Principles